AGGREGATE Function in Excel

 Array: is an array of values on which we want to perform the operation, it is used in array syntax of the AGGREGATE function in excel

-K: is an optional argument and is a numeric value, it is used when the function like LARGE, SMALL, PERCENTILE.EXC, QUARTILE.INC, PERCENTILE.INC or QUARTILE.EXC is used.
+K: is an optional argument and is a numeric value, it is used when the function like LARGE, SMALL, PERCENTILE.EXC, QUARTILE.INC, PERCENTILE.INC or QUARTILE.EXC in Excel is used.

 Example – #1

-Suppose we have a list of numbers and we will compute the Average, Count that is the number of cells that contains a value, Counta -count of cells that are not empty, Maximum, Minimum, product and sum of the given numeric values.
+Suppose we have a list of numbers and we will compute the Average, Count that is the number of cells that contain a value, Counta -count of cells that are not empty, Maximum, Minimum, product, and sum of the given numeric values.
 Values are given below in the table:

 Let us first calculate the Average in Row 9, for all given values.
 For average the function_ num is 1

 In Column C, all values are given and we won’t have to ignore any values, so we will select the Option 4 (ignore nothing)

 And selecting the range of values C1:C8 as an array of numeric values

-Since ‘k’ is an optional argument and is used when a function like LARGE, SMALL, PERCENTILE.EXC, QUARTILE.INC, PERCENTILE.INC or QUARTILE.EXC is used but in this case, we are calculating the Average so we will omit the value of k.
+Since ‘k’ is an optional argument and is used when a function like LARGE, SMALL in Excel, PERCENTILE.EXC, QUARTILE.INC, PERCENTILE.INC or QUARTILE.EXC is used but in this case, we are calculating the Average so we will omit the value of k.

 So, the average value is

 Similarly, for range D1:D8, again we will select option 4.

 For range E1:E8, a cell E6 contains an error value, if we will use the same AGGREGATE formula we will get an error, but when an appropriate option is used, the AGGREGATE in Excel gives the average of the remaining values neglecting the error value in E6.